-- (i) Securing of land with seven,
+(i) Securing of land with seven,

-- (ii) planning law with four,
+(ii) planning law with four,

-- (iii) permit situation with six, and the

-- (iv) granting of subsidies with four.
+(iv)granting of subsidies with four.

 33 | Are there any other "hot topics" currently being discussed in your country in relation to onshore wind energy?

 Currently, official data regarding electricity generation is limited due to martial law and the destruction of energy facilities by hostile attacks, therefore, certain indicators specified in answer to question 2 were calculated based on publicly available data